 I was acing it when I said “The cat is under the chair” or “She has twelve cats.”
 The points kept rolling in along with glowing praises from Vikram, one of Duolingo’s characters.
 I hit it off with: “Those bathrooms are not modern” and did so well describing: “My horse likes TV.”

 “Surely you must understand a lot.
-Your country was under Spanish rule for more than three hundred years and your last name, if anything else, is very Spanish.”
+Your country was under Spanish rule for more than three hundred years and your last name, if anything else, is very Spanish.”, remarked by an American friend.

 “What about it?”